SantonyChoi/docs/docs/app-wallet.md

 ## Getting your credentials

-While we are in private beta this is a manual process.
-You can request an app wallet here.
-Once we create one for you, you can visit the [Developer Portal](https://developer.bitski.com) to see your credentials.
-Make sure to keep these keys a secret, because we will sign any transaction that is submitted using them.
+To create an app wallet, visit our [Developer Portal](https://developer.bitski.com) and click *New App*.
+In the app creation form, select **Backend / App Wallet** under App Type.

+After you create your app, your *client id* and *client secret* will be displayed.
+Make sure to download the credentials or copy these down somewhere, as the secret cannot be retrieved later.

 ## Funding your dev wallet

-This is currently a manual process as well.
+This is currently a manual process.
 We recommend buying ETH from a third-party such as <a href="https://coinbase.com" target="_blank">Coinbase</a> and sending it to your app wallet's address.

-You can find your address in the [Developer Portal](https://developer.bitski.com).
+We currently do not display your app wallet's address in the developer portal, so for now to get your address you'll need to get an auth token, and make a JSON-RPC call for `eth_accounts`.
+We are working on making this process much simpler.

 ## Deploying Contracts with Truffle